 - high blood pressure is considered to be 140/90mmHg or higher

 - low blood pressure is considered to be below 90/60mmHg

 High blood pressure is often related to unhealthy lifestyle habits, such as smoking, drinking too much alcohol, being overweight and not exercising enough.

-Left untreated, high blood pressure can increase your risk of developing a number of serious long-term health conditions, such as coronary heart disease.
+Left untreated, high blood pressure can increase your risk of developing a number of serious long-term health conditions, including coronary heart disease.
 You also risk damaging the blood vessels in your kidneys or eyes.